Lu Xun: Education

-In 1902, Lu Xun left for Japan on a Qing government scholarship to pursue an education in foreign medicine.
+In 1902, Lu Xun left for Japan on a Qing government scholarship to pursue an education in Western medicine.
 After arriving in Japan he attended the Kobun Institute, a preparatory language school for Chinese students attending Japanese universities.
 After encouragement from a classmate, he cut off his queue that Han Chinese were obliged to wear at the time, and practiced jujutsu in his free time.
 He had an ambiguous attitude towards Chinese revolutionary politics during the period, and it is not clear whether he joined any of the revolutionary parties that were popular among Chinese expatriates in Japan at that time, such as the Tongmenghui.
 He experienced anti-Chinese racism, but was simultaneously disgusted with the behaviour of some Chinese who were living in Japan.
-His earliest surviving essays, written in Literary Chinese, were published while he was attending this school, and he published his first Chinese translations of famous and influential foreign novels, including Jules Verne's From the Earth to the Moon and Twenty Thousand Leagues Under the Seas.
+His earliest surviving essays, written in literary Chinese, were published while he was attending this school, and he translated into Chinese some of the novels, including Jules Verne's From the Earth to the Moon and Twenty Thousand Leagues Under the Seas.

-In 1904, Lu began studying at the Sendai Medical Academy in northern Honshu, but remained there for less than two years.
+In 1904, Lu Xun enrolled at the Sendai Medical School (now Tohoku University School of Medicine), but remained there for less than two years.
 He generally found his studies at the school tedious and difficult, partially due to his imperfect Japanese.
-While studying in Sendai he befriended one of his professors, Fujino Genkurō, who helped him prepare class notes.
-Because of their friendship Lu was accused by his classmates of receiving special assistance from Fujino.
-Lu later recalled his mentor affectionately in the essay "Mr Fujino", published in Dawn Blossoms Plucked at Dusk.
-The essay has since become one of his most widely renowned works, and is read in the Chinese middle school curriculum.
-Fujino later reciprocated Lu's respect in an obituary written for Lu after his death in 1937.
+While at medical school, he met Fujino Genkurō, initially his anatomy professor, who showed particular kindness toward Lu Xun, then the school’s only Chinese student.
+Because of Fujino’s mentorship, Lu Xun was accused by some classmates of receiving unfair assistance in examinations, including advance access to examination questions.
+Lu Xun later recalled his mentor affectionately in the essay “Mr. Fujino”, published in Dawn Blossoms Plucked at Dusk.
+The essay became one of his best read works and has been included in school textbooks in both China and Japan.

 While Lu Xun was attending medical school, the Russo-Japanese War (1904–1905) broke out.
 Part of the war was fought on disputed Chinese land.
 Lantern slides used in the classroom also featured news items.
 One news slide showed a public execution of a Chinese prisoner being executed by the Japanese military for being an alleged Russian spy.
-The on-lookers shown in the slide were mainly Chinese, and Lu was shocked by what he viewed as their complete apathy.
-In his preface to Nahan, the first collection of his short stories, Lu explained how viewing this scene influenced him to quit studying Western medicine, and to become a literary physician to what he perceived to be China's spiritual problems instead:
+The on-lookers shown in the slide were mainly Chinese, and Lu Xun was shocked by what he viewed as their complete apathy.
+In his preface to Nahan, the first collection of his short stories, Lu Xun explained how viewing this scene influenced him to quit studying medicine and become a literary physician to what he perceived as China's spiritual illness: